bwpetersen/proposal-lazy-await/README.md

 # Lazy Await
 An await expression will always pause an async function's execution until its promise is reloved or rejected.
-This proposal introduces `await*` expressions that do not wait until return value is needed.
+This proposal introduces `await*` expressions that do not wait until the awaited value is needed.

 For example:
 ```javascript